qwertie/btree-typescript/readme.md

 - Get a new tree with one pair removed: `t.without(key)`
 - Get a new tree with specific pairs removed: `t.withoutKeys(keys)`
 - Get a new tree with a range of keys removed: `t.withoutRange(low, high, includeHi)`
+- Get a new tree that is the result of a merge: `t.merge(other, mergeFn)`

 **Things to keep in mind:** I ran a test which suggested `t.with` is three times slower than `t.set`.
 These methods do not return a frozen tree even if the original tree was frozen (for performance reasons, e.g. frozen trees use slightly more memory.)